sanghviharshit/script.kodi.lifx.ambilight/README.md

 ## Installation
 [![Installation](https://i.imgur.com/zBTnlvo.gif)](https://i.imgur.com/zBTnlvo.gif)

+### Stable release
+  - Open Kodi
+  - Go to System -> Settings -> File Manager -> Add source
+    - Add https://sanghviharshit.com/repo as the URL
+    - Add "Harshit's Addons" as the name for source
+  - Go to System -> Settings -> Add-ons -> Install from zip file.
+  - Select the zip file from "Harshit's Addons" location
+  - Restart Kodi and configure the add-on:
+    - System -> Settings -> Add-ons -> Enabled add-ons -> Services -> Lifx Ambilight
+    - Configure available settings

+### Development version

   - Download the add-on as a ZIP file from the top of this page
     - (Click on the green "Clone or download button" then click on the "Download ZIP" link)
   - Open Kodi
   - Go to System -> Settings -> Add-ons -> Install from zip file.
   - Select the zip file from the location where you downloaded the zip file
   - Restart Kodi and configure the add-on:
     - System -> Settings -> Add-ons -> Enabled add-ons -> Services -> Lifx Ambilight
     - Configure available settings.

 ## Configurations